blazingphoenix10/Useful-R-functions-created/README.md

 # Useful-R-functions-created

-## Given a list of ENSEMBL IDs convert it to HGNC symbols
+map_ENS_ID_to_HGNC.R - given a list of ENSEMBL IDs convert it to HGNC symbols